Hibiya incendiary incident: Aftermath

 Before order was finally restored on 7 September, angry mobs had destroyed or damaged more than 350 buildings, including 70 percent of the police boxes in the city.
 Casualties included 17 people killed, and over 450 policemen, 48 firemen, and civilians injured.
-Over 2000 were arrested for participation in the riots, with 104 reaching trial and 87 found guilty of crimes.
+Over 2000 were arrested for participation in the riots, with 104 being tried and 87 found guilty.
 News of the violence in Tokyo touched off similar disturbances in Kobe and Yokohama and stimulated hundreds of nonviolent rallies, speeches, and meetings throughout Japan for several months.
 Martial law would be abolished on 29 November.

 The Hibiya riots and the subsequent unrest directly contributed to the collapse of Japanese Prime Minister Katsura Tarō and his cabinet on 7 January 1906.
 Katsura was replaced by his political archrival, Saionji Kinmochi, who tried to diminish the influence of the Imperial Japanese Army in political matters.

 The Hibiya Incendiary Incident marks the beginning of a period in Japanese history that historians call the Era of Popular Violence (民衆騒擾期, minshū sōjō ki).
 Over the next 13 years Japan, would be rocked by a series of violent protests (nine different riots in Tokyo alone) that culminated in the rice riots of 1918.